Yuqi-Song/Yuqi-Song.github.io/_pages/about.md

 Welcome motivated undergraduate and master students with strong programming skills to join my lab.
 If you are interested and your research interests align with mine, please send me an email.

 # News!!
-* 2023.08: I joined the Department of Computer Science at the University of Southern Maine  as a Tenure-tracked Assistant Professor.
+* 2023.08: I joined the Department of Computer Science at the University of Southern Maine  as a Tenure-track Assistant Professor.
 * 2023.06: I passed my doctoral dissertation defense in Computer Science from the University of South Carolina.

 # Teaching